-We feel that in order to inspire our children to become better caretakers of the environment they must be exposed to nature, nature's resources, and ecological principles in an open, friendly, and fun environment.
+We feel that in order to inspire kids to become better caretakers of the environment they must be exposed to nature, nature's resources, and ecological principles in an open, friendly, and fun environment.

-Children who visit the Pegasus Garden are encouraged to participate in a wide range of activities that are oriented towards a "hands on" approach to learning.
+Children who visit Pegasus Garden are encouraged to participate in a wide range of activities that are oriented towards a "hands on" approach to learning.Each year many children learn about agriculture by helping to sow, raise, and reap crops such as kale, leek, celeriac, and parsnip.

-Each year many children learn about agriculture by helping to sow, raise, and reap crops such as kale, leek, celeriac, and parsnip.
-Children even get to follow some crops through their transition from raw produce to a final product, such as linseed from seed to fabric and cereal grains from grain into bread.

-Working with natural materials is also an excellent way of exposing children to the bountiful and creative possibilities available in nature.
+In common School projects children even get to follow some crops through their transition from raw produce to a final product, such as linseed from seed to fabric and cereal grains from grain into bread.Working with natural materials is also an excellent way of exposing children to the bountiful and creative possibilities available in nature.

-Visiting artists and craftsmen work with the children on creative projects that allow them to express themselves through the use of tools and natural materials.
-For fun, children can play in our stone maze or help to create "living" works of art in our sculpture garden.
+Through the years visiting international and domestic artists and craftsmen worked together with children on creative projects that allowed them to express themselves through the use of real tools and natural materials.